AlanFoster/analytics-query-language/readme.md

 ## Database considerations

 - The database should be read only
+- Instead of being queried on demand, the information could be pre-aggregated
+- Performance may depend massively on sharding of data
 - The queries should run under a user account with limited permissions
 - There should be semantic verification of the schema to ensure that the user doesn't generate valid AQL->SQL transformations, that would provide access to other individual's data
-- It's not possible to explicitly coerce data types in AQL, meaning the AQL -> SQL layer could help the end user out with data coercion, for averaging money fields
+- It's not possible to explicitly coerce data types in AQL, meaning the AQL -> SQL layer could help the end user out with data coercion, i.e. for averaging money fields

 # Useful Resources